GSA/fpki-guides/_common/09_faq.md

 Workstations capable of performing dynamic path validation **do not** require manual distribution of the link certificate.

-The graphic below shows a certificate chaining to the Federal Common Policy CA G2 through the Entrust Managed Services Root CA link certificate, denoted with a red asterisk ("*").
+The graphic below shows a certificate chaining to the Federal Common Policy CA G2 through the Entrust Managed Services Root CA link certificate, denoted with a red asterisk (" <span style="color:red">*</span>.")

 ![Link Certificate Path]({{site.baseurl}}/img/link-cert-path.png)